Reconstruction of broad features in the primordial spectrum and inflaton potential from Planck: Models and methodology

 Model-B is similar to Model-A but we assign different spectral index for each bin.
 In this paper we considered Model-B with only two bins and we simply call it Model-B. Model-B has three extra degrees of freedom in comparison with standard power-law model.

 Model-C is somehow simpler than Model-B. In Model-C we have also two bins but there is no step between the two bins.
 These two bins can have different tilts and their amplitudes are equated at the transition ({\it i.e.} at $k_{\rm b1}$).
 Model-C looks like a broken line while its parts are still attached.
 Model-C has two extra degrees of freedom in comparison with standard power-law model.
+Note that similar model was initially discussed in~\cite{Blanchard:2003du}.

 For model-B and model-C we have denoted the two spectral indices as $n_{\rm b1}$ and $n_{\rm b2}$.
 We have allowed red and blue tilts for both bins with $n_{\rm b}$ ranging from 0 to 2.

 These two simple phenomenological models can hint us towards any special transitional behavior in the data.
 As we will see later, Model-C can put a clear lower bound on the scale that we necessarily need to have a red tilt in the primordial spectrum.